puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 {% endhighlight %}

-Once you've added declarations for these three custom resources, use the `puppet parser validate` command on the `site.pp` manifest to check your syntax, and trigger a puppet run with:
+Once you've added declarations for these three custom resources, use the `puppet parser validate` command on the `site.pp` manifest to check your syntax

+    puppet parser validate /etc/puppetlabs/code/environments/production/manifests/site.pp

+When your code looks good, trigger a puppet run:

     puppet agent -t